lambda-pixel/ed-shot-mapper/README.md

 This is a quick and dirty written script.
 While it shall not overwrite and mess up your files, use it at your own risk ;-)

 ## Usage
 Just download the lastest executable from the Releases.
 Then, you'll need to drag and drop a folder or a `.bmp` or `.jpg` file on the executable.
-It will create a `out` folder with a copy of the files in the same location for the matched files.
+It will create a `out` folder with a copy of the files next to the executable.

+You can also use the CLI to provide the path of the file you want to tag

 If you directly download the Python file, you just have to gives in the command the location of the image or folder of images you'd like to tag.